PEZ/rn-rf-shadow/README.md

   </div>
 </div>

-Follow along to get started using [Calva](http://calva.io), [Emacs/CIDER](https://cider.mx), [Cursive](https://cursive-ide.com), or the command line.
-It is assumed you have Java installad as well as dev tool chains for the platforms you are targeting.
+Follow along to get started.
+There are instructions for [Calva](http://calva.io), [Emacs/CIDER](https://cider.mx), [Cursive](https://cursive-ide.com), and the command line.
+It is assumed you have Java and Node installad as well as dev tool chains for the platforms you are targeting.
 (If you are targeting the Web, then Chrome is enough.)

 ## Installing

 To facilitate that you can easily try this out without installing anything globally on your machine, this project installs everything it needs locally in `node_modules`.
 Then `npx` is used to execute tools like `expo-cli`.
-That said, it is assumed you have Java installed.

 To install dependencies, and setup the project, run: